ombulabs/blog/_posts/2018-11-12-writing-fast-rails-part-2.markdown

 ## Conclusion

 As you can see, changing the way that you solve the problem can have significant performance improvements.
-Don't forget to take a look a the `ActiveRecord::Calculations` [documentation](https://api.rubyonrails.org/classes/ActiveRecord/Calculations.html) to see all the available methods.
+Don't forget to take a look at the `ActiveRecord::Calculations` [documentation](https://api.rubyonrails.org/classes/ActiveRecord/Calculations.html) to see all the available methods.